apache/nuttx/Documentation/platforms/xtensa/esp32s2/index.rst

 ESP32-S2 has 4 generic timers of 64 bits (2 from Group 0 and 2 from Group 1).
-They're accessible as character drivers, the configuration along with a guidance on how to run the example and the description of the application level interface can be found :doc:`here </components/drivers/character/timer>`.
+They're accessible as character drivers, the configuration along with a guidance on how to run the example and the description of the application level interface can be found in the :doc:`timer documentation </components/drivers/character/timer>`.

 Watchdog Timers
 ===============